Department of Physical Therapy

 C. Program Acceleration

 At times, students in the Clinical Health Studies degree program may enter the program with a substantial number of credits derived from Advanced Placement (AP), International Baccalaureate (IB), College level Examination Program (CLEP) coursework, or courses completed at other colleges or universities that are credited toward the Clinical Health Studies degree requirements.
-Such students may be able to complete the requirements within the first 2 academic years of the degree program as opposed to the normal three academic years.
-If such is the case, a student may apply for program acceleration which, if approved, would move the student from their current class to the next class or cohort.
+Such students may be able to complete the preprofessional requirements within the first 2 academic years of the degree program as opposed to the typical three academic years.
+If such is the case, a student may apply for program acceleration which, if approved, would move the student from their current cohort to the next cohort.
 To apply for program acceleration:

 II.
 Student Essential Performance Requirements